 Strategies for Managing Contracts During a Business Sale

 Navigating the convoluted waters of contract transition during a business sale can be daunting.
-However, it’s possible to manage this process effectively and ensure a favourable outcome with the right strategies.
+However, it’s possible to manage this process effectively and ensure a favorable outcome with the right strategies.
 Here, we explore some vital tactics: